Congestive Heart Failure (CHF) and You

 MJHS Advantage for Congestive Heart Failure

 What you know can make a big difference.
 That’s why at MJHS, we believe in giving you the support and tools you need to make informed decisions to help you live your healthiest, most energetic life.
-It’s that commitment that earned us Joint Commission certiﬁcation for heart failure disease management—the ﬁrst such honor for any home health care agency in the nation.
+That commitment earned us Joint Commission certiﬁcation for heart failure disease management—the ﬁrst such honor for any home health care agency in the nation.

 If you or your loved one is suffering from Congestive Heart Failure (CHF)—you may benefit from our Congestive Heart Failure Program.
 The program was developed with cooperation from the American Health (AHA) and the National Partnership for Healthcare and Hospice Innovation (NPHI) to support patients suffering from cardiac disease at every stage of their illness.